 Alan B. Miller has been a Trustee of the Trust since 1986.
 Mr. Alan Miller has been the Trust's Chairman of the Board and Chief Executive Officer since 1986 and President since February 2003.
 Mr. Alan Miller has been Chairman of the Board and Chief Executive Officer of Universal Health Services, Inc. since 1978 and previously served as President until May, 2009.
-Prior thereto, he was President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. He is also a Director of Penn Mutual Life Insurance Company.
-As a result of his many years of experience, Mr. Miller provides expertise on the hospital management industry.
+Prior thereto, he was President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. As a result of his many years of experience, Mr. Miller provides expertise on the hospital management industry.

 Marc D. Miller has been a Trustee of the Trust since 2008.
-He was appointed President of Universal Health Services, Inc. in May, 2009, has been Co-Head of Universal Health Services, Inc.'s Acute Care Division since 2007 and previously served as Universal Health Services, Inc.'s Senior Vice President from 2007 to May, 2009 and Universal Health Services, Inc.'s Vice President from January, 2005 to May, 2009.
+He was appointed President of Universal Health Services, Inc. in May, 2009, and previously served as Universal Health Services, Inc.'s Senior Vice President and Co-Head of Universal Health Services, Inc.'s Acute Care Division from 2007 to May, 2009 and Universal Health Services, Inc.'s Vice President from January, 2005 to May, 2009.
 Mr. Marc Miller has been Vice-President of Universal Health Services, Inc.'s Acute Care Division since August, 2004.
 He has been Assistant Vice President of Universal Health Services, Inc. and Group Director of the Acute Care Division, astern Region since June, 2003.
 He was CEO/Managing Director at Central Montgomery Medical Center (an acute care hospital formerly owned by UHS) from February, 2002 to May, 2003, Chief Operating Officer at Wellington Regional Medical Center from October, 2000 to February, 2002, and Assistant Administrator at The George Washington University Hospital from August, 1999 to October, 2000.
 Mr. Marc Miller provides expertise on the healthcare industry.

 James E. Dalton, Jr. has been a Trustee of the Trust since 1997.
-He has been Chairman of the Board of Signature Hospital Corporation since 2006.
+He was Chairman of the Board of Signature Hospital Corporation from 2006-2012.
 Mr. Dalton was President, Chief Executive Officer and Director of Quorum Health Group, Inc. from 1990 to 2001.
 He was President of Edinburgh Associates from 2001 to 2007 as well as a Director of US Oncology, Inc. until December 2010.
 Mr. Dalton has been a director of Select Medical Corp. since 2005.
 Mr. Dalton provides expertise on the hospital management industry.

 Miles L. Berger has been a Trustee of the Trust since 1998.
 He has been Chairman of the Board of Berger Management Services, LLC since 1999.
 Mr. Berger was a Trustee of Innkeepers Trust USA from 1993 until the sale of the company in 2007.
 He has been a member of the Board of Directors of Medallion Bank since 2002 and a Trustee of Chatham Lodging Trust since 2010.
-Mr. Berger provides expertise on business investments and real estate matters.
+Mr. Berger provides expertise on business investments and real estate matters

 Elliot J. Sussman, M.D. has been a Trustee of the Trust since 1999.
-He is a consultant and previously served as President and Chief Executive Officer of Lehigh Valley Hospital and Health Network from 1993 through 2010.
+He is Chairman of The Villages Health and a consultant.
+He previously served as President and Chief Executive Officer of Lehigh Valley Hospital and Health Network from 1993 through 2010.
 He has been a member of the Board of Directors of iCAD, Inc. since 2002.
 Dr. Sussman provides expertise on the management of hospitals and health systems.